oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/install-sample-data/install-sample-data.md

 ## Acknowledgements

-- Created By/Date - William (Bud) Endress, Product Manager, Autonomous Database, June 2023
+- Created By/Date - William (Bud) Endress, Product Manager, Autonomous AI Database, June 2023
 - Last Updated By - William (Bud) Endress, May 2024

 Data about movies in this workshop were sourced from **Wikipedia**.